 Triple H revealed whether or not he blamed Rob Van Dam.

 "No. This is a tough business.
 And there are certain moves in the business that are high-risk moves.
 When we do them, we take a high risk; that’s why they’re called high-risk moves.

 "Every time that you do one, the odds go up that something’s going to happen.
 And this time, something happened.
 The time was right, and there it was.
 This has nothing to do with Rob.

 "I feel completely safe in the ring with Rob every time I’m in there with him.
 It was just one of those things.
 It wasn’t his fault; it wasn’t my fault.
 It just happened.
 In this business, there’s a fraction of an inch between safe and not safe, and we were on the wrong side of the fraction."

 The thought of Triple H sitting in the hospital all night in his gear still covered in blood and confetti is a heavy one.
 The Cerebral Assassin wasn’t going to let anything stop him from letting the fans get their money’s worth that night, not even a heavy-hitting Triple H injury to the throat.

 Triple H Injury #3: A Second Quad Tear (right side)

-The night Triple H made his return to the ring after the first torn quad was on January 7, 2002.
-Ironically, on that exact same date, five years later, this Triple H injury of a torn quad was suffered on his right side.
+Triple H returned to the ring after his first torn quad injury on January 7, 2002.
+Ironically, on that very same date five years later, Triple H would suffer the very same torn quad injury on his right side.

-It was, on one hand, amazing innovation and professionalism from Shawn Michaels to keep the crowd happy in such an awkward spot, and on the other hand, insane fortitude shown from Triple H.
+On the one hand, it was amazing innovation and professionalism from Shawn Michaels to keep the crowd happy in such an awkward spot, and on the other hand, insane fortitude shown from Triple H.